 Charles Workman was born in Arkansas and is a graduate of the Juilliard School in New York.
-He is a versatile artist whose early career saw him in the forefront of Rossini and Mozart tenors and who has more recently garnered praise for his performances in dramatic and Heldentenor roles as well as operas of the 20th and 21st centuries.
+He is a versatile artist whose early career saw him at the forefront of Rossini and Mozart tenors and who has more recently won praise for his performances in dramatic and Heldentenor roles as well as in operas of the 20th and 21st centuries.

-Following early debuts at the Metropolitan Opera and other American houses, Charles Workman moved to Europe in 1995.
-Here he has appeared to great acclaim with its leading opera companies and orchestras, including the Salzburg Festival, the Paris Opéra, the Royal Opera House, Covent Garden, La Scala, Milan, the Vienna and Berlin State Operas, the Moscow Bolshoi, the Teatro Real in Madrid, the Teatre del Liceu in Barcelona, the Teatro La Fenice in Venice and the opera houses in Geneva, Zurich, Lyon, Brussels, Munich, Hamburg, Rome, Prague and Warsaw.
+Following early debuts at the Metropolitan Opera and other American opera houses, Charles Workman moved to Europe in 1995 where he has performed to great acclaim with major orchestras and at leading opera houses and festivals including the Salzburg Festival, the Paris Opéra, the Royal Opera House, Covent Garden, La Scala, Milan, the Vienna and Berlin State Operas, the Bolshoi Theatre in Moscow, the Teatro Real in Madrid, the Teatre del Liceu in Barcelona, La Fenice in Venice and the opera houses of Geneva, Zurich, Lyon, Brussels, Munich, Hamburg, Rome, Prague, Tel Aviv and Warsaw.